 - Ethiopian (Strong’s #3569) – Kushi: a Cushite, or descendant of Cush — Cushi, Cushite, Ethiopian(-s).

 Cushites are black descendants of Noah’s son Ham.
-As mentioned above, God not only defended this marriage, but turned Miriam white because she opened her mouth in opposition to it.
-While this fact doesn’t prove that Moses was a person of color, it is just one of many examples of interracial marriage in the Bible… if we take the position that the Hebrews were white or European.
+As mentioned above, God not only defended this marriage, but turned Miriam’s skin white because she opened her mouth in opposition to it.
+While this fact doesn’t prove that Moses was a person of color, it is just one of many examples of interracial marriage in the Bible… even if someone takes the position that the Hebrews were white or European.

 Moses Was Depicted As Black